MitocGroup/www/views/blog/posts/2018/04/aws-lambda-to-redshift-connection-using-iam-authentication-and-nat-gateway.md

     <img src="/images/blog/2018-04-23/example.png" alt="partner aws" />
 </div>

-Although the use case I worked on is not exactly the one from the picture above, I wanted to share my story because I don’t want others waste their time with it.
+Although the use case I worked on is not exactly the one from the picture above, I wanted to share my story because I don't want others waste their time with it.
 Recently I was required to implement a solution that involves connecting AWS Lambda to Amazon Redshift.
 If Amazon VPC is not in scope, feel free to stop reading here and ignore the rest of this article.

 ### Challenges

 During implementation, I had to overcome the following challenges:

-1. AWS Lambda’s python runtime doesn’t support natively libpq.so which is required by psycopg2 library to connect to Amazon Redshift;
+1. AWS Lambda's python runtime doesn't support natively libpq.so which is required by psycopg2 library to connect to Amazon Redshift;
-2. Securely storing and rotating Amazon Redshift’s credentials was becoming another full time project;
+2. Securely storing and rotating Amazon Redshift's credentials was becoming another full time project;
 3. IAM authentication for Amazon Redshift is amazing, but it took me a while to get it functional in Amazon VPC.

 ### Implementation

-For the sake of simplicity, I’ve reduced the python code used in AWS Lambda function to the minimum, as shown below:
+For the sake of simplicity, I've reduced the python code used in AWS Lambda function to the minimum, as shown below:

 ```py
 import os